Ritesh332/Task2/README.md

 In this analysis, I examined a suspicious email to identify phishing indicators.
 I inspected the email header using MXToolbox, which revealed failures in DMARC, DKIM, and SPF alignment—common signs of spoofing.
 The email body contained mismatched URLs, suspicious login links, and unusual sender information.
 Based on these findings, I concluded that the email is a phishing attempt designed to steal credentials or personal information.

 ### ⚠️ Disclaimer
 This project is created strictly for educational and research purposes.
+It is intended to inform and raise awareness.

+This project is created strictly for educational and research purposes.
 It demonstrates phishing email analysis to help individuals recognize and defend against malicious emails.
 ---